GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Weigh up [the balance between monetization and performance](/loading-ads-page-speed/).
 If users are dropping off earlier due to a poor experience, then those extra ads may be costing your more revenue than they are adding.

-### Avoid excessive page size
+#### Avoid excessive page size

 Large, complex pages take more effort to display.
 If you have a product gallery with 1000 different products then it is going to take a while to display.
 Consider when to paginate pages to reduce this time.

 ## How can I get more help?

-In this post, we have shown some of the general considerations business owners can take which may affect performance.
-Beyond this you may need to avail of web performance expertise.
+This post lists some of the general considerations business owners can take which may affect performance.
+Beyond this you may need to turn to experts for your site.

 ### Platform specific information